Skip to content

-Historical anniversaries bring re-enactors and history buffs out of the woodwork, so we thought we’d add some youthful vigor to the Transcontinental Railroad Anniversary shenanigans by creating a lovely dress and sending our intern, the lovely Anna, to join in on the fun.
+Historical anniversaries bring re-enactors and history buffs out of the woodwork.
+We thought we’d add some youthful vigor to the Transcontinental Railroad Anniversary celebration by creating a lovely dress and sending our intern, the lovely Anna, to join in on the fun.

 The Union Pacific’s tracks joined the Central Pacific’s tracks on May 10, 1869, in Promontory, Utah.